chrisbenincasa/tunarr/README.md

 ## Features

 - **NEW** Jellyfin library support!
-- **NEW** Stream your channels directly in the [browser using HLS](https://github.com/chrisbenincasa/tunarr/pull/116) (and soon [MPEG-DASH](https://github.com/chrisbenincasa/tunarr/issues/129))
+- **NEW** Stream your channels directly in the [browser using HLS](https://github.com/chrisbenincasa/tunarr/pull/116)
 - **NEW** Improvements to stream stability
 - **NEW** [Dark mode!](https://github.com/chrisbenincasa/tunarr/pull/34)
-- **NEW** Quickly find content you want for your channels with [advanced filtering and sorting](https://github.com/chrisbenincasa/tunarr/pull/210)
+- **NEW** Quickly find content you want for your channels with [advanced filtering and sorting](https://github.com/chrisbenincasa/tunarr/pull/210) (Jellyfin filtering [coming soon](https://github.com/chrisbenincasa/tunarr/issues/752))
 - **NEW** Scheduled, configurable backups - never lose your channels and configuration!
-- Spoofed [HDHR](https://www.silicondust.com/hdhomerun/) tuner and a IPTV channel list, providing a large amount of flexibility and easing integration with [xTeVe](https://github.com/xteve-project/xTeVe) and Plex
+- Spoofed [HDHR](https://www.silicondust.com/hdhomerun/) tuner and a IPTV channel list, providing a large amount of flexibility and easing integration with [xTeVe](https://github.com/xteve-project/xTeVe) or [Threadfin](https://github.com/Threadfin/Threadfin) and Plex, or the IPTV client of your choice.
 - Customize channels with a logo, filler content ("commercials", music videos, prerolls, channel branding videos) between programming, and more!
-- Docker image and prepackaged binaries for Windows, Linux, and Mac OS
+- View channel lineups on the web-based TV Guide
-- Use Nvidia for hardware encoding, including in Docker.
+- Support for hardware accelerated transcoding, including Nvidia, VAAPI, QuickSync, and macOS VideoToolbox.
-- Source content from multiple Plex servers
-- Includes a WEB TV Guide where you can even play channels in your desktop by using your local media player.
 - ~~Subtitle support~~ Subtitle support is currently in flux; it was removed to simplify the backend and stabilize the stream.
 Bringing this functionality back is tracked in [#462](https://github.com/chrisbenincasa/tunarr/issues/462).
-- Auto-deinterlace content

 ## Limitations

-- If you want to play the TV channels in Plex using the spoofed HDHR, Plex pass is required.
+- If you want to play the TV channels in Plex using the spoofed HDHR, Plex Pass is required.
 - Like dizqueTV, Tunarr does not currently watch your Plex server for media updates/changes.
 You must manually remove and re-add your programs for any changes to take effect.
 Same goes for Plex server changes (changing IP, port, etc)..
 You&apos;ll have to update the server settings manually in that case. **NOTE** This feature is actively under development! (https://github.com/chrisbenincasa/tunarr/issues/15)

 ## Releases